 Typical techniques covered during the week include: the basics of macro photography; optimising natural light with reflectors and diffusers; working with off-camera flash; creating creative macro compositions; creating white background images with a mobile field studio; digital workflow for macro photography with Adobe Lightroom and Photoshop

-Day8: Transfer to Innsbruck and depart
+Day8: Transfer to Innsbruck and fly back to the UK

 Duration and price excluding international flights: 8 daysfrom £1,695 pp